-The Transit Fund's Total OPEB liability was measured as of June 30, 2017 and the total OPEB liability used to calculate the total OPEB liability was determined by an actuarial valuation

-June 30, 2017 that was used to determine the June 30, 2017 total OPEB liability, based on the following actuarial methods and assumptions:
+The Transit Fund's Total OPEB liability was measured as of June 30, 2018 and the total OPEB liability used to calculate the total OPEB liability was determined by an actuarial valuation dated June 30, 2017 that was used to determine the June 30, 2018 total OPEB liability, based on the following actuarial methods and assumptions:

-Actuarial Cost Method Entry Age Normal
+Actuarial Cost Method Actuarial Assumptions Entry Age Normal Contribution Policy No pre-funding.
+Discount Rate 3.87% at June 30, 2018 Bond Buyer 20 Bond Index Inflation 2.75% annually Salary Increases 3.00% per annum, in aggregate Merit - Calpers 1997-2015 Experience Study Mortality Rate Mortality Rate projected fully generational with Scale MP-17.
+Mortality, Retirement, Disability, Terminations Calpers 1997-2015 Experience Study.
+Medical Trend Pre-Medicare - 7.5% for 2019, decreasing to 4.00% for 2076 and later Medicare - 6.5% for 2019, decreasing to 4.00% for 2076 and later PEMHCA Minimum Increase - 4.25%

-Actuarial Assumptions
+Change of Assumptions

-Contribution Policy No pre-funding.

-Discount Rate 3.58% at June 30, 2017 Bond Buyer Index

-Inflation 2.75%

-Salary Increases 3.00% per annum, in aggregate

-Merit - Calpers 197-2015 Experience Study

-Mortality Rate projected fully generational with

-Scale MP-17.

-Mortality, Retirement, Disability, Calpers 1997-2015 Experience Study.

-Terminations

-Medical Trend Pre-Medicare - 7.5% for 2019, decreasing to

-4.00% for 2076 and later

-Medicare - 6.5% for 2019, decreasing to 4.00%

-for 2076 and later

-PEMHCA Minimum Increase - 4.25%

-Notes:

-(1) Pre-retirement mortality information was derived from data collected during 1997 to 2015 CalPERS Experience Study dated December 2017 and post-retirement mortality information was derived from the 2007 to 2011 CalPERS Experience Study.
-The Experience Study Reports may be accessed on the CalPERS website www.calpers.ca.gov under Forms and Publications.

-(2) The pre-retirement turnover information was developed based on CalPERS' specific data.
-For more details, please refer to the 2007 to 2011 Experience Study Report.
-The Experience Study Report may be accessed on the CalPERS website www.calpers.ca.gov under Forms and Publications.
+Discount rate was updated based on municipal bond rate as of the measurement date.